Love And Rivalry For Seal On ‘The Voice’: New Season 6 Reveals All

 “I said to her [Delta], ‘Oh he fancies you’ and she said, ‘No he doesn’t, no he doesn’t.'”

-[Featured Image Collaboration includes photos by David Becker/Getty Images, Chainfoto24/Shutterstock]
+[Featured Image Collaboration by David Becker/Getty Images, Chainfoto24/Shutterstock]

-Note: UPDATE: The Artists hoping to make sure @DeltaGoodrem holds onto #TheVoiceAU????.
-RETWEET if you’re #TeamDelta pic.twitter.com/eZUbVqSbWM